 Orlęta is a cultural dance group designed for young people aged 3 – 16 years.
 The aim of the group is to introduce young people to the beautiful music, traditions and folkloric dances of Poland.
 Through dance and song Orlęta promotes, among young Polish New Zealanders, a sense of identity as well as a a chance to share their joy of dance with the Greater Wellington community.
 Orlętas curriculum is based on both traditional and contemporary themes and the challenge for our dance instructors is to come up with new and interesting dances for the participants.
 Orlȩta teachers certainly do that in a refreshing and dedicated way.
 The children’s joy of dance is testament to this.

-Venue: Dom Polski, 257 Riddiford St, Newtown, Wellington
+Classes are held on Sundays at Dom Polski, 257 Riddiford St, Newtown, Wellington

 12:45 – 1:45